Matt99170/ST558-Project-4/README.md

 * Data page that allows for Scrolling through the data set, subsetting this data set (rows and columns) and Saving the (possibly subsetted) data as a file

+## Required packages

+* shiny
+* shinythemes
+* tidyverse
+* caret
+* randomForest

+The following code can be used to install the above packages:

+install.packages("shiny", "shinythemes", "tidyverse", "caret", "randomForest")

+## Code to run the App

+runGitHub(repo = "ST558-Project-4", username = "matt99170", ref = "main")